Randomized Experimental Design via Geographic Clustering: Empirical Results

-Finally, we compare the performance of GeoCUTS across varying coarsenesses of location discretization.
-The majority of our experiments are conducted with locations rounded to the nearest 0.25 degree (latitude and longitude).
-Here we compare log-normalized graphs in which locations are discretized to 0.1, 0.25, and 0.5 degrees.
+Next, we compare the performance of GeoCUTS across varying coarsenesses of grid cells, considering log-normalized graphs in which locations (latitude and longitude) are discretized to 0.1, 0.25, and 0.5 degrees (see Table \ref{tab:qandbmetrics}(b)).
 It is worth noting that all of these sizes are considerably larger than the side length of a typical bounding box for location data.
-As expected, the coarsest discretization of 0.5 performs the worst in Q-metric and best in B-metric, as coarser discretization enforces balance but reduces the ability to decrease leakage.
-The results of our comparison are shown in Table \ref{tab:qandbmetrics}(b).
+The coarsest discretization of 0.5 performs the worst in Q-metric and best in B-metric, as coarser discretization enforces balance but reduces the ability to decrease interference.
+In all other experiments, we have made a trade-off between the two metrics by rounding to the nearest 0.25 degree.

+Finally, we consider the effect of varying the number of clusters (see Table \ref{tab:fr_no_clusters_qmetric}).
+As we noted in \S\ref{sec:stats}, decreasing the number of clusters increases the Q-metric.
+We see that GeoCUTS significantly outperforms the baseline grid regardless of the number of clusters.